salmanff/nedb-asyncfs/README.md

 * <a href="#browser-version">Browser version</a>

 ### Creating/loading a database
-You can use NeDB as an in-memory only datastore or as a persistent datastore.
+You can use NeDB as a persistent datastore.
 One datastore is the equivalent of a MongoDB collection.
 The constructor is used as follows `new Datastore(options)` where `options` is an object with the following fields:

 * `filename` (optional): path to the file where the data is persisted.
 If left blank, the datastore is automatically considered in-memory only.
 It cannot end with a `~` which is used in the temporary files NeDB uses to perform crash-safe writes.
 * `inMemoryOnly` (optional, defaults to `false`): as the name implies.